 And maybe again after that.

-Income Protection is so important as it’s the only insurance that really benefits you while you’re still alive and need it most.
+Income Protection is important as it’s the only insurance that benefits you while you’re still alive and need it most.

 I’ve bashed the insurers a bit in this article, but here’s a doozy for you: 97ish percent of all life insurance claims are paid every year.

-Alternatively, complete this short income protection questionnaire and I can send some quotes.
+Alternatively, complete this short income protection questionnaire, and I will send some quotes.

 As Ireland's leading life insurance broker, we specialise in comparing the rates and policies from the top five Irish life insurance providers and offering the very best value quotes to suit the individual needs of our clients.
 Our expertise lies in finding a suitable insurance plan for those with specific needs, be it a particular illness, occupation or claim history, we've got you covered in every sense!